JJ0132/practical_work_2/README.md

 + Add net file to public folder.
 + Add degree file to public folder.
 + Add topic file to public folder.
++ Add the images folder.
++ Add the images to the images folder.